sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 **Description:**

-When a user is logged out due to inactivity, no error message or notification is displayed to inform the user of their logged-out status.
+When a user is logged out due to inactivity, no error message or notification is displayed to inform the user of their logged-out status instead the user can see the benefits page as if the user is still logged in.
 The issue is only evident by inspecting the API call, which returns an "unauthorized" error indicating that the session has expired.

 **Steps to Reproduce:**